 Google powers 65% of the web so that alone should make you stand up and take notice.
 But if not, you should also know that other companies are following suit.
 With Microsoft, in Internet Explorer, here's what you will see:

-Trust is a big issue with the Internet so Google has been encouraging people to move to HTTPs.
+Trust is a big issue on the Internet so Google has been encouraging people to move to HTTPs.
 The problem is that it can cost money, it takes time to do, and your site can be down for some time too.
-However, HTTPS is becoming cheaper and easier to integrate so Google now wants everyone to get to it and they're setting a deadline too.
+However, HTTPS is becoming cheaper and easier to integrate so Google now wants everyone to get to it.

 ImpulseHub and Strikingly Websites

-Strikingly started supporting HTTPS by default at the end of 2017.
-All ImpulseHub designed websites that went live this year (or at the very end of last year) are good to go.
-If you're in this category, your site will already be on HTTPs.
+Strikingly supports HTTPS by default so all ImpulseHub designed websites are good to go.
+Your site will already be on HTTPs.

 If you're still on HTTP you need to move to HTTPS to avoid getting nasty 'not secure' messages appearing on your website.
-Google gave people until last July to get moved or else face the consequences.
-If you didn't move your visitors will now see 'not secure' on your site.
+Google gave people until July 2018 to get moved or else face the consequences.
+If you didn't, your visitors will now see 'not secure' on your site.
 In October, 'not secure' will turn red if the user interacts with any input field.

 Checking your site